AFL Record: Today's Record

 Today's official AFL Record is published in a sports magazine style format.
 Nine different versions (one for each game) were published for each weekly round (60,000 copies in total) prior to 2022 and Roy Morgan Research estimated in 2014 that the Record has a weekly readership of over 200,000.

 To reduce costs, the format for the record changed in the 1990s with the advent of the national league to include an outer magazine which covers regular columns and stories about the entire league and an insert with specifics on the current game such as teamsheets and scoresheets.

 With the advent of themed rounds in the AFL, the Record is often themed accordingly, with issues such as "Women's round", for example, containing articles about women's involvement in the game.
 Many themed rounds are repeated annually, such as the ANZAC Day edition, Hall of Fame, Derby Day, Showdown, Indigenous or "Dreamtime" round, the "Big Freeze", and Maddy's Round.
 In addition, players who reach a milestone of 250, 300 or 350 AFL games are typically honoured with a front cover and a feature story.

 The Grand Final Record is typically more expensive and has significantly more content.
 It is distributed in newsagents, available the Monday prior to the Grand Final (the "News Stand Edition") as well as at the game (the "Match Day Edition").
 These were discontinued after a time.

-As of 2009, the week's records are now published and are able to be viewed in an "online magazine" format.
+During 2009 to 2011, the week's records are now published and are able to be viewed in an "online magazine" format.

 In late March 2020, following the COVID-19 lockdowns and as crowds were no longer permitted to attend AFL matches, Crocmedia began publishing a digital version of the Record.
 They were also sold in newsagents in Victoria.
 Links to these digital editions are made available via the Record's social media pages such as Instagram, Facebook and Twitter, and the SEN website.

-Beginning in 2022, a single standard version of the AFL Record is published weekly, containing information on all nine games.
+During 2021 and 2022, a single standard version of the AFL Record is published weekly, containing information on all nine games.
 This replaces the previous format of one unique magazine per game.
 It is available at Coles, Victorian newsagents, as well as at every AFL game.
 However, exclusive variant covers are available at some games.
+This has been returned to the normal game specific versions as of 2023.